gqmaguirejr/Canvas-tools/README.md

 ### Output
 spreadsheet with a page per course in a file named "users_in_my_courses.xlsx"

+### Note
-Note: It skips courses involving the whole of KTH (as of 2019-08-15).
+It skips courses involving the whole of KTH (as of 2019-08-15).
 Note also that it computes a sheet called "Summary" that contains a summary of all of the information about the students and which courses they were in.
 This page has all of the students, the individual courses (by course_id), and a list of all courses (by course_id) the student was in.

 Further note that it does not acutal use a join operation, but actually computes two dictionaries: one with information about the student (user_id, login ID, SIS_user_id, and various forms of the user's name) and the other with the list of course that a give user has been a student in.
 These data structures are then turned into a Python Pandas DataFrame and then output as the summary sheet.
 [However, logically the operation is a join on the data based on the user information.]